-Properties located in the 100-year floodplain or in a floodway are not eligible for assistance under the Title Clearance Program unless title clearance is a required in order for the applicant to receive benefits from other Programs within the CDBG-DR Housing Portfolio.
-The 100-year floodplain means the floodplain of concern for this part and is the area subject to inundation from a flood having a one percent (1%) or greater chance of being equaled or exceeded in any given year.
-The Title Clearance Program will use the most current, approved version of FEMA's Flood Insurance Rate Map6 (FIRM), as well as the most current, approved version of FEMA's Advisory Maps7. to identify whether a property is located within or outside of the 100-year floodplain.
+Properties located in the 100-year floodplain or in a Regulatory Floodway, per FEMA Flood Maps, are not eligible for assistance under the Title Clearance Program unless title clearance is required in order for the Applicant to receive benefits from other Programs within the CDBG-DR Housing Portfolio.
+A 100-year floodplain is an area delineated by FEMA and determined to have a one percent (1%) or greater chance in any given year of being subjected to inundation by flood waters.
+The Title Clearance Program will use the most current, approved version of FEMA's Flood Insurance Rate Map6 (FIRM), as well as the most current, approved version of FEMA's Advisory Maps7 to identify whether a property is located within a Regulatory Floodway or 100-year floodplain.